Research and the Bredesen Protocol

 Professor Bredesen and other scientists theorize that Alzheimer’s Disease is triggered by multiple factors that lead to Beta Amyloid Plaques, Tau Tangles, brain cell death, and synapse retraction, which may be contributors to memory loss and Alzheimer’s Disease.
 These factors may be unique to each individual, and may include genetics, metabolic parameters such as glucose and insulin levels, low Vitamin B12 and Vitamin D levels, high homocysteine, inflammatory parameters such as CRP levels and/or reactions to heavy metals and toxins such as common moulds.

 The series of case studies we co-published in 2018 detailing the reversal of symptoms of 100 cases of cognitive decline gives hope for further research.
-Over 1000 practitioners have been trained in the Bredesen Protocol, whilst being fully transparent that further clinical studies using the Bredesen Protocol are required, and a small ethical board approved study is underway in the USA.
+Over 1000 practitioners have been trained in the Bredesen Protocol, whilst being fully transparent that further clinical studies using the Bredesen Protocol are required.

 If you wish to understand more about the protocol, please read Professor Bredesen’s book “The End of Alzheimer’s”, and check his company’s website for further scientific references.